tableau/metadata-api-samples/samples/custom-sql-statistics/README.md

 # Overview

-The custom-sql-statistics python script uses the Metadata API to find how much CustomSQL is used on a Tableau Site.
-It will report statistics of what percentage of Workbooks and Data Sources are using CustomSQL.
-It also tracks how many CustomSQL queries were not accepted/supported by the Catalog lineage parser.
-Please refer to the [official documentation for Catalog's support for CustomSQL](https://help.tableau.com/current/pro/desktop/en-us/customsql.htm#tableau-catalog-support-for-custom-sql) for more information on what SQL is intended to be supported by Catalog.
+The custom-sql-statistics python script uses the Metadata API to find how much Custom SQL is used on a Tableau Site.
+It will report statistics of what percentage of Workbooks and Data Sources are using Custom SQL.
+It also tracks how many Custom SQL queries were not accepted/supported by the Catalog lineage parser.
+Please refer to the [official documentation for Catalog's support for Custom SQL](https://help.tableau.com/current/pro/desktop/en-us/customsql.htm#tableau-catalog-support-for-custom-sql) for more information on what SQL is intended to be supported by Catalog.

 This script reports its statistics in two ways:
-1. Outputs a brief summary of how much CustomSQL is on the site and how much was supported.
+1. Outputs a brief summary of how much Custom SQL is on the site and how much was supported.
 This will be outputted to `customSQL-stats-summary.txt`.
 2. Outputs data to `customSQL-stats.csv` that can be used for deeper analysis. **Note:** This format includes the actual SQL queries text included in the Data Source or Workbook (it does not include any data returned by the query, just the SQL used.)

 ## Instructions for use